Nias Hefti

-Nias Hefti (born 18 December 1999) is a Swiss football player who plays for Thun as a left-back.
+Nias Hefti (born 18 December 1999) is a Swiss football player who plays for Sion as a left-back.

 Professional career

 A youth product of St. Gallen, Hefti began his senior career on loan with FC Wil in the Swiss Challenge League, before transferring to FC Thun in 2019.
 Hefti made his professional debut with Thun in a 2-2 Swiss Super League tie with Neuchâtel Xamax on 20 July 2019.

 On 14 January 2022, Hefti joined Lausanne-Ouchy on loan until the end of the season.

+On 26 June 2023, Hefti signed with Sion.

 Personal life

 Hefti is the brother of the footballer Silvan Hefti.